assyahami/client/README.md

+Set up enviroment

-npm install
+step1: Open the terminal npm install

-get ip address from your pc -> command prompt ->type ipconfig
+step2: get ip address from your pc -> command prompt ->type ipconfig

 below will show like this